InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

   `ideas`, `donuts` or `patterns` subdirectories, merge it to `master` and close the associated issue.

-When completed patterns are ready to be published to InnerSourceCommons, [see here](PUBLISHING.md).
+When completed patterns (reviewed and accepted) are ready to be published from this InnerSourcePatterns repo to the InnerSourceCommons repo, [see our seperate PUBLISHING.md instructions](PUBLISHING.md).

 # Technical steps